 Based on analysis and observations to date, the Enertechnos Board expects the cable to demonstrate other potentially valuable properties and the “platform” technology and patents are applicable to a number of other promising applications, albeit where less research has taken place to date.
 The Enertechnos Board is hopeful that CTS will continue to perform satisfactorily during the extensive further trials which are planned, including in-the-ground testing of a 15-kilometre length of CTS carrying three phases at 33kV, which in turn should help to corroborate the encouraging data collected to date.

 CTS is presented as a linear capacitor, formed of two electrodes comprising a separate supply circuit and a load circuit.

 A simplified circuit diagram showing a supply, the CTS and a load

-CTS exhibits several properties that it is hoped will allow it to transfer active and reactive power across distance with losses significantly lower than those of the current prevalent technology, i.e. resistive cable or overhead lines.
+CTS exhibits several properties that allow it to transfer active and reactive power across distance with losses significantly lower than those of the current prevalent technology, i.e. resistive cable or overhead lines.
 These are discussed below.

 Experimentally Demonstrated Properties of CTS

 The Company has so far tested 130m of CTS that was wound on to spools at the contract manufacturer’s factory, 580 metres of linear CTS in planar form [Type 1] (made in the Company’s own facility) and 1,000 metres of linear CTS in annular form [Type II] (made by a commercial cable manufacturer).
-The Company has just commenced a testing programme on a new cable geometry [Type III] shown in Figure 7 above.
+The Company has just commenced a testing programme on a new cable geometry.
 The Enertechnos Board believes the experimental data derived to date support the statements below though it intends that significant further testing will be conducted to achieve a greater level of confidence.

 Transmits active power